AuDigitalHealth/au-fhir-core/input/intro-notes/StructureDefinition-au-core-healthcareservice-intro.md

 The following are supported usage scenarios for this profile:

-- Query for records associated with a healthcare service
+- Query for basic information about a healthcare service by name or identifier
-- Record or update a record associated with a healthcare service
+- Record or update a record basic information for a healthcare service
 - Read information about a healthcare service referenced by another resource

 ### Profile specific implementation guidance